onkar895/NAMASTE-JAVASCRIPT/EPISODE-13/Notes.md

 ### Q: What is First Class Function aka First Class Citizens?

 -   We can pass functions inside a function as arguments and /or return a function(HOF).
 These ability are altogether known as First class function.
 It is programming concept available in some other languages too.
+-   So the functions can be assigned to any other variable or passed as an argument or can be returned by another function.

 ```js
 var b = function (param1) {